WE’RE VIRTUAL IN 2021

-The 2021 Louisville Book Festival is back in person on October 22-23, at the Kentucky International Convention Center!
-This gathering along with select virtual events will continue to give us the opportunity to celebrate the city’s culture and vibrancy and reach the goal that all students have access to books in their home.
+The 2021 Louisville Book Festival will be held virtually on October 22-23 from 10 am to 6 pm both days.
+The decision to take this vibrant festival online was a difficult one, however we cannot ignore the impact the Coronavirus is having on our community and especially on these who work so hard to protect and treat us.
+The online gathering will continue to give us the opportunity to celebrate the city’s culture and resiliency, while striving towards the goal that all children have access to books in their home.
 Highway 65 is the divide between east and west Louisville.
 West of 65, there are no book stores which greatly reduces access to books for our children and youth, creating a book desert.
 Our goal for the Louisville Book Festival is to ensure every child that attends the Book Festival on Children’s Day leaves with at least one free age appropriate book.
 We will continue to work on the goal of getting books in to the hands of children year round through our programs like It Pays to Read.

 Read more about the impact of book deserts below and see portfolio for the festival here.